 |

 Canvas | Your grades for all components of the course (lectures, labs, problem sets, midterms, etc.) will be available through Canvas.
-You can also find the Zoom links and recordings for synchronous online lecture sessions and some office hours through the Zoom tab on Canvas.
+You can also find Zoom links for lecture and online office hours through the Zoom tab on Canvas.
 NOTE: We do not check or respond to messages sent through Canvas mail.
 Your first target if you have a question is to ask it on Piazza.
 But, if you have a personal matter that requires you to contact your instructor or the Course Coordinator, please email them directly. |

-Zoom | Synchronous online lecture sessions and some office hours will be held on Zoom.
+Zoom | Lectures and online office hours will be held on Zoom.
 All other course activities are in-person. |

-Gradescope | We use Gradescope to facilitate the grading of problem sets and exams, however, as mentioned above your grades will be available through Canvas.
-You do not need to sign up for Gradecope and we will provide instructions about how to access your graded exams after the first midterm. |
+Gradescope | We occasionally use Gradescope to facilitate hand grading of exams, however, as mentioned above your grades will be available through Canvas.
+You do not need to sign up for Gradecope and we will provide instructions outlining how to access Gradescope after the first midterm. |

 Practice Exams | This page contains copies of exams from previous semesters.
 Do not assume that this term's exams will exactly follow the format of previous exams.
 Also note that some elements of the course change every term.
 The most recent exams are the best practice, the old exam topics will be relevant, but some details of the questions will be less relevant.
-We are in the process of deploying autograders for practice exams!
+We are in the process of deploying auto-graders for practice exams!
 Here are a couple of important caveats:

 |